Why am I a doula?

 I understand pregnancy is both an empowering and vulnerable time, and I want to provide meaningful support for all pregnancy outcomes including birth, adoption, loss, and abortion.

-Certification in process with CAPPA
+Completed training and certification in process with CAPPA

 UNM Birth Companion